CLAS Working Group Grants

 Purpose

-The Center for Latin American Studies Working Group Program brings together faculty, visiting scholars, graduate and professional school students, and undergraduates in multidisciplinary scholarly exchange of research-in-progress, culture, and perspectives on current events.
-Stanford students, in consultation with faculty sponsors, organize the working groups.
-As semi-autonomous entities, the groups set their own agendas, symposia, exchange of working papers, or collaborative research efforts.
-The number of themes and membership of the working groups change from year to year.
+The CLAS Working Group Program brings together faculty, visiting scholars, graduate, undergraduate, and professional school students for multidisciplinary scholarly exchanges on research-in-progress, culture, and perspectives on current events related to Latin American topics.
+Stanford students organize the working groups in consultation with faculty sponsors.
+As semi-autonomous entities, the working groups set their own agendas, organize symposia, exchange working papers, or pursue collaborative research efforts.
+The themes and membership of the working groups change from year to year.

-The Center for Latin American Studies furnishes each working group with financial and administrative support and helps it to integrate its activities with those sponsored directly by the Center.
+CLAS provides working groups with financial and administrative support and helps integrate their activities with those sponsored directly by the center.

 Function of Working Groups

 One or two graduate students organize the working group with the supervision and support of a faculty member.
-It is recommended that coordinators seek the collaboration of departments and/or other student groups/organizations that share similar interests and objectives.
-Together, they plan topics for discussion, invite guest speakers, and provide opportunities for Stanford faculty and graduate students to present work-in-progress.
+Coordinators are encouraged to seek collaboration with departments and/or other student groups or organizations that share similar interests and objectives.
+Together, they plan discussion topics, invite guest speakers, and provide opportunities for Stanford faculty and graduate students to present work-in-progress.
 Working groups must meet regularly throughout the year.
-Many working group meetings, presentations, and conferences are also open to the Stanford community and the public, where appropriate.
+Many meetings, presentations, and conferences are also open to the Stanford community and the public, where appropriate.

 Proposal Requirements